Kate Bingaman-Burt is an illustrator & educator.

 My roles as commercial illustrator, full-time educator, and project-based artist overlap to inform an intricate creative work flow.

-I am the Associate Director of the Art+Design School at Portland State University and an Associate Professor of Graphic Design.
+My studio is located in Outlet which is my project space located in Portland, Oregon.
+I am also an Associate Professor of Graphic Design a Portland State.
 My position as both leader and collaborator with my students is an integral part of my creative practice.

 Have questions?
 Check out a few interviews.
 Want to work together?
 Let me know!
 For European inquiries, I am represented by Unit.